pytorch-ignite/pytorch-ignite.ai/content/posts/2020-09-pytorch-ignite.md

 trainer.run(train_data, max_epochs=50)
 ```

+    Epoch 5: Validation on devset 1
+    Epoch 10: Validation on devset 1
+    Epoch 10: Validation on devset 2
+    Epoch 15: Validation on devset 1
+    Epoch 20: Validation on devset 1
+    Epoch 20: Validation on devset 2
+    Epoch 25: Validation on devset 1
+    Epoch 30: Validation on devset 1
+    Epoch 30: Validation on devset 2
+    Epoch 35: Validation on devset 1
+    Epoch 40: Validation on devset 1
+    Epoch 40: Validation on devset 2
+    Epoch 45: Validation on devset 1
+    Epoch 50: Validation on devset 1
+    Epoch 50: Validation on devset 2

 Let's now consider another situation where we would like to make a single change once we reach a certain epoch or iteration.
 For example, let's change the training dataset on the 5-th epoch from low resolution images to high resolution images:

 ```py